 Mediation is much more time-efficient than taking the affair to court.
 It lets you and your ex-spouse pre-determine dates with the mediator.
 You can find a free hour in your agenda and resolve it then, instead of spending countless hours on court visits.

-Family mediation is definitely worth it, considering the cost-effectiveness, the private setting, and the ex-spouse communication-friendly benefits.
+Family mediation is definitely beneficial, considering the cost-effectiveness, the private setting, and the ex-spouse communication-friendly benefits.
 Whether you have questions to resolve regarding property division, child support, or any other issue, there’s no better place to be than family mediation.
 And if you agree with your ex-spouse on these critical questions, even better.
 A few family mediation sessions can help you get past the transition period faster and maintain a healthy relationship in the future.
 Ultimately, if you’re after a friendly separation or divorce, family mediation is the way to go.
 To start the mediation process with Legalhood, simply click here.